svr-L/principal-portfolios-with-dynamic-risk-overlays/README.md

 ## Relationship to the PCA Base Project

-This project builds on a separate upstream repository centered on **[PCA principal portfolios in risk regimes] (https://github.com/svr-L/pca-portfolios-in-risk-regimes)**.
+This project builds on a separate upstream repository centered on **[PCA principal portfolios in Risk Regimes](https://github.com/svr-L/pca-portfolios-in-risk-regimes)**.

 There, the main question is whether principal portfolios extracted from an equity universe are investable, regime-sensitive, and robust once implementation is taken seriously.